lonegunmanb/ucloud-pulumi-sample/readme.md

 # UCloud Pulumi Sample Go

-To run this sample, you need a UCloud account and a Pulumi account first, and Pulumi client [should be installed](https://www.pulumi.com/docs/get-started/install/).
+To run this sample, you need a UCloud account and a Pulumi account first, and Pulumi client [should be installed](https://www.pulumi.com/docs/get-started/install/), Hashicorp Packer [should be installed](https://packer.io/downloads.html).

 Then, compile main.go first: